 Travois is hosting a juried art exhibition series featuring North American indigenous artists in 2017 and 2018 at our headquarters in the heart of metro Kansas City.
-Each artist’s exhibition will be on view for two months.

 The Crossroads Arts District is the site of one of the country’s strongest First Friday events and attracts up to 10,000 people from across the heartland.

 Our mission is to support and promote American Indian, Alaska Native, and Native Hawaiian artists through juried exhibition.

 Our vision is to see Native artists more prominently featured and powerfully supported in metropolitan Kansas City.

 Upcoming First Friday: March 2

 Featuring “Domiciles” by Chris T. Cornelius (Oneida Nation of Wisconsin)

 Chris T. Cornelius, a citizen of the Oneida Nation of Wisconsin, is an associate professor of architecture at the University of Wisconsin-Milwaukee who focuses his research and practice on the architectural translation of culture; in particular, American Indian culture.
 He is the founding principal of studio:indigenous, a design and consulting practice serving American Indian clients.
 He served as a cultural consultant and design collaborator with Antoine Predock on the Indian Community School of Milwaukee (ICS).
 ICS won the AIA Design Excellence award from the Committee on Architecture for Education.
 Cornelius holds a Master of Architecture degree from the University of Virginia and a Bachelor of Science in Architectural Studies from the University of Wisconsin-Milwaukee.